juicyllama/llana/README.md

 * `/auth/logout`
 * `/auth/reset`

-By defualt, these expect a table named `users` with the fields `email` and `password`, you can override these settings in in the auth.json file.
+By defualt, these expect a table named `users` with the fields `email` and `password`, you can override these settings in in the `/config/auth.ts` file.

 ### Restrictions

-Out of the box we provide an two restrictions in the restrictions.json which requires users to either authenticate (via the `/auth/login` endpoint) and pass a JWT token to all other endpoints or by providing an API Key.
+Out of the box we provide an two restrictions in the `/config/restrictions.ts` which requires users to either authenticate (via the `/auth/login` endpoint) and pass a JWT token to all other endpoints or by providing an API Key.

-By default the API Key expect a table named `users` with the field `api_key`, you can override these settings in in the auth.json file.
+By default the API Key expect a table named `users` with the field `api_key`, you can override these settings in in the `/config/auth.ts` file.

+You can update `/config/restrictions.ts` to enforce different types of restrictions on data access.

 </div>